kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/implementation-details.md

 <!--
 - A kubeconfig file for the kubelet to use during TLS bootstrap - /etc/kubernetes/bootstrap-kubelet.conf.
-Inside this file there is a bootstrap-token or embedded client certificates for authenticating this node with the cluster.
+Inside this file, there is a bootstrap-token or embedded client certificates for authenticating this node with the cluster.

-  This client cert should:
+  This client certificate should:

   - Be in the `system:nodes` organization, as required by the [Node Authorization](/docs/reference/access-authn-authz/node/) module